-The Organisation will only collect information which is directly relevant to our business activities which include the provision of consulting services, products and product support, and public and private training courses.
-It is important for us to collect this information in order to provide a complete and comprehensive service.
-We collect information about a person where it is necessary to:
+We will only collect information which is directly relevant to our business activities, which includes the provision of consulting services, products and product support, and public and private training courses.
+It is important for us to collect personal information in order to provide a complete and comprehensive service.

 This information may include such things as:

 details that identify by name, address, date of birth and other related areas;

 business contact information such as clients, bank managers, accountants, legal advisors and consultants.

 We may collect and hold sensitive information where required to fulfil our business functions or activities.
 We will only collect sensitive information with your consent, or in a ‘permitted situation’, or where otherwise required or authorised by law.
 Such sensitive information includes but is not limited to:

 information about your racial or ethnic origin;